Kroměříž: Culture

 Kroměříž lies in the ethnographic region of Haná.
 It has rich cultural life for which it earned a nickname "Athens of Haná".
-The town has traditionally held an international festival of military brass music and the international festival of sacred music FORFEST.
+The town has traditionally held an international festival of military brass music and the international festival of sacred music Forfest.

 The Castle Gallery has collection of about 500 paintings and is among the most significant in Europe.
 It includes Flaying of Marsyas, a late painting by Titian.

 Sport

 The town is home of the football club SK Hanácká Slavia Kroměříž.
-The club plays mainly in the third tier of the Czech football system, but in 2023–24, it played in the Czech National Football League.
+The club played mainly in the third tier of the Czech football system, but from the 2025–26 season, it plays in the Czech National Football League (second tier).